jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

 review
 *********************************************************************************

-CONGRATULATIONS
-Your Python powers are growing, you have seen

-* how to cause Exceptions_
-* how to catch/handle them in tests
+I ran tests to show how to cause Exceptions_, and catch/handle them in tests and programs.
-* how to catch/handle them in programs

 Would you like to test :doc:`/how_to/sleep_duration`?

 ----